Update

 The NLEP reclamation area can:

-• provide long-term placement of dredged material, helping channels to meet future width and depth requirements for larger vessels
+- provide long-term placement of dredged material, so that channels can meet future width and depth requirements for larger vessels

 Fisheries Adjustment Program